About Rain Barrels: Popular for residential properties to irrigate small landscapes

 Do I need an installation inspection for a rain barrel rebate?

 Single rain barrel installations do not require a pre or post-installation inspection.
 However, rain barrels that are connected to potable water or automatic irrigation may require a pre-inspection of the property.
 There may be other situations where the City may require a pre-inspection.
 If this is the case, the City will contact you to set up an inspection.

 Rain barrels need little maintenance once installed.
-San Francisco Water, Power, and Sewer suggests following these simple steps to maintain rain barrels:
+San Francisco Water, Power, and Sewer(PDF, 18MB) suggests following these simple steps to maintain rain barrels:

 Back to the Stormwater Rebate Program Homepage